-Additional guidelines are set out for staff in publicjobs (the full version is available on the People & Culture Intranet page).
+Additional guidelines are set out for staff in the Public Appointments Service (the full version is available on the People & Culture Intranet page).

 As our main role involves recruitment and selection for the Public Service, it is essential that our business is based on the principles of integrity, impartiality, effectiveness, equity and accountability.